hsklein/Simprovise/docs/source/index.rst

    contain the root `toctree` directive.

 =====================
-Simprovise
+simprovise
 =====================
-**Simprovise** is a Python library for discrete event simulation.
+**simprovise** is a Python library for discrete event simulation.
 It offers an intuitive API for developing simulation models; it also provides APIs and tools for model execution and output analysis.